Back to blog

 How much open source LLM usage is there?

-Open source models reached roughly one-third of token volume on OpenRouter by late 2025.
+Open source models handle a majority of token volume on OpenRouter as of mid-2026, up from roughly one-third in late 2025.
+The seven highest-volume models on the platform all ship open weights.
 This is strong evidence of adoption on that platform, but self-hosted usage and traffic on other providers are not included.

 Conclusion

-Open source AI in 2025 and 2026 is defined by three trends: models that now rival closed systems on quality, inference costs that have collapsed, and a center of gravity shifting toward Chinese and independent developers.
+Open source AI in 2025 and 2026 is defined by four trends: models that now rival closed systems on quality, open models taking a majority of routed token traffic, a center of gravity shifting toward Chinese and independent developers, and a first real test of the low-price assumption as DeepSeek raises rates.
 Open source models are no longer the budget option.
 For a growing share of teams, they’re the default.

 If you’re building with open models, OpenLLMStack tracks current releases, inference engines, optimization techniques, and agent frameworks in one place.